-- Come to school every day and attend every lesson - Be punctual make sure you arrive on time for every class - Always wear your student ID when you are at school - o Don't take any food or drink (except water) into the classrooms wonderful part of your experience here!
-Please be aware it is against the law to discriminate against anyone because of:
+- Come to school every day and attend every lesson. - o Be punctual make sure you arrive on time for every class. - o Always wear your student ID when you are at school. - Don't take any food into the classrooms. - Drinks with lids are allowed in classrooms cans and open containers are not.